j-dsmith/rich-text-fullstack/README.md

 # rich-text-fullstack
 Fullstack expansion of Nucamp Honor's graduation project.

+## Import note

+Currently there is an issue with responsive styling on mobile device browsers due to vh units being rendered differently on mobile.
+The app is optimized on Desktop browsers but currently a complete fix for this issue has not been implemented.
+Pinch Zoom and certain scroll activity may result in a buggy experience on the dashboard in mobile browsers.
+Any future updates will address this issue.

 ## How I worked on this project

 For this project I built out an express api and backend for my NuCamp Honor's Graduation Project.